Augmentations and link group representations: Augmentation representation

-\begin{rmk} Since Lemma \ref{StdCordsGen} asserts that standard cords generate $\textrm{Cord}(K)$, it is natural to ask whether the matrix $R$ in turn determines the augmentation $\epsilon$.
+\begin{rmk} Since Lemma \ref{StdCordsGen} asserts that standard cords generate $\mathrm{Cord}(L)$, it is natural to ask whether the matrix $R$ in turn determines the augmentation $\epsilon$.
 The answer is sometimes.
-For example when $K$ is a knot as in \cite[Theorem 4.16]{Ga2}, in the first two cases one can reconstruct the augmentation $\epsilon$ from the associated matrix $R$, while in the third case one needs to specify in addition the data of $\epsilon(\lambda)$ to recover $\epsilon$ from $R$. \end{rmk}
+For example when $K$ is a knot as in \cite[Theorem 4.16]{Ga2}, in the first two cases one can reconstruct the augmentation $\epsilon$ from the associated matrix $R$, while in the third case one needs to specify $\epsilon(\lambda)$ to recover $\epsilon$ from $R$. \end{rmk}